-Food has always been an integral part of our culture and each region of the country has its unique cuisine deeply rooted to its traditions, lifestyles, religions, climates and agricultural conditions.
-However, as we are witnessing, each new generation is ushering socio-economic and cultural changes and this is now reflecting in their overall behavior including the food habits.
+ood has always been an integral part of our culture and each region of the country has its unique cuisine deeply rooted to its traditions, lifestyles, religions, climates and agricultural conditions.
+However, as we are witnessing, each new generation is ushering socio-economic and cultural changes and this is now reflecting in their overall behavior, including food habits.
 The shape, size and construct of food industry is thus changing.
-This evolution is further supported by continuous improvements in food supply chain inclusive of product development, production, processing, distribution and marketing.
+This evolution is further supported by continuous improvements in the food supply chain inclusive of product development, production, processing, distribution and marketing.

-The Indian consumers, comprising of the largest Gen Y population in the world with a median age of 27 years are more experimental by nature, more inclusive and intermingling with differrent cultures and social structures, more time poor and money rich having started to earn at a much younger age and hence more inclined to spend on better and more aspirational things in life.
-The "New Indians" want to live their life well and have a deep desire to impress / influence peers and to be influenced by them, living in a highly connected social structure.
-These attitudinal and behavioral changes are reflecting across all categories, specifically food, which has the largest share of the Indian consumer's wallet.
+Indian consumers, comprising the largest Gen Y population in the world with a median age of 27 years, are more experimental by nature, more inclusive and intermingling with different cultures and social structures.
+At the same time, they suffer from time poverty but have enough money to spend, having started to earn at a much younger age and, hence, they are more inclined to spend on better and more aspirational things in life.
+The "New Indians" want to live their life well and have a deep desire to impress/ influence peers and to be influenced by them, living in a highly connected social structure.
+These attitudinal and behavioral changes are reflected across all